Health equity: Bias in research

-Health disparity and Genomics
+Health disparity and genomics

 Genomics applications continue to increase in clinical/medical applications.
 Historically, results from studies do not include underrepresented communities and races.
 The question of who benefits from publicly funded genomics is an important public health consideration, and attention will be needed to ensure that implementation of genomic medicine does not further entrench social‐equity concerns.
 Currently the National Human Genome Research Institute counts with a Genomics and Health Disparities Interest Group to tackle the issues of accessibility and application of genomic medicine to communities not normally represented.
 The Director of the Health Disparities Group, Vence L. Bonham Jr., leads a team that seeks to qualify and better understand the disparities and reduce the gap in access to genetic counseling, inclusion of minority communities in original research, and access to genetic information to improve health.

+There is some movement toward progress, though.
+Sickle cell disease, which disproportionately impacts Black people where every 1 of 365 births has the condition, is treatable with gene therapy.
+In December 2023, the United States Food and Drug Administration (FDA) approved two gene therapy treatments that use gene editing machinery known as CRISPR/Cas9 to alleviate the sickling of the red blood cells.
+This will greatly improve the livelihoods of millions, but especially people of color who are much more at risk for this condition.